symfony/symfony-docs/book/security.rst

 authenticating the user via Twitter.
 Regardless of the authentication method, the request flow is always the same:

-    DIAGRAM of the 6 steps for auth
-    1) Access a protected resource
+#.
+A user accesses a protected resource;
-    2) Application redirects to login form
+#.
+The application redirects the user to the login form;
-    3) Enter your credentials
-    4) Sending credentials to server
-    5) Validating credentials
-    6) Retrying original request
+#.
+The user submits its credentials (e.g. username/password);
+#.
+The firewall authenticates the user;
+#.
+The authenticated user re-tries the original request.

 .. note::